grafana/metrictank/README.md

 * No performance/availability isolation between tenants per instance. (only data isolation)
 * Minimum computation locality: we move the data from storage to processing code, which is both metrictank and graphite.
-* Backlog replaying and queries can be made faster.
-[A Go GC issue may occasionally inflate response times](https://github.com/golang/go/issues/14812).
-* We use metrics2.0 in native input protocol and indexes, but [barely do anything with it yet](https://github.com/grafana/metrictank/blob/master/docs/tags.md).
-* can't overwrite old data.
+* Can't overwrite old data.
 We support reordering the most recent time window but that's it. (unless you restart MT)

 ## Interesting design characteristics (feature or limitation... up to you)